 Marxan was developed by researchers at The Ecology Centre of the University of Queensland.
 It is designed to identify priority areas for conservation that meet biodiversity targets, whilst minimising costs and achieving connectivity.

-1) Using Marxan to identify near-optimal conservation landscapes
+1) Using Marxan to identify near-optimal conservation landscapes and seascapes

 Marxan identifies near-optimal combinations of planning units that meet specified conservation targets.
 It does this by running the same analysis a set number of times and identifying the most efficient solution.
 Incorporating boundary costs into the process ensures that patches of contiguous units are selected, which increases the real-world applicability of the final outputs.